 Virginia Republicans Plan Hearings For Lt.
-Gov Fairfax's Sexual Assault Accusers
+Gov. Fairfax's Sexual Assault Accusers

 A spokesperson for Fairfax accused Republicans of "engaging in political theater."

 "The Lt.
 Governor has consistently denied the unsubstantiated allegations against him and he has consistently requested a full, fair, independent, impartial, and non-political investigation by law enforcement.
-Obviously this House Republican-led effort is partisan," Spokesperson Lauren Burke said in a statement.
+Obviously this House Republican-led effort is partisan," spokesperson Lauren Burke said in a statement.

-Tyson, an associate professor of politics at Scripps College in California accused Fairfax of forcing her to perform oral sex in a hotel room during the 2004 Democratic National Convention in Boston.
+Tyson, an associate professor of politics at Scripps College in California, accused Fairfax of forcing her to perform oral sex in a hotel room during the 2004 Democratic National Convention in Boston.
 Watson alleges Fairfax raped her while they were both undergrads in 2000 at Duke University.

 Watson is "gratified" a hearing has been announced and "she looks forward to testifying at this forum," according to a statement by her attorney Nancy Erika Smith.

-Earlier in the week, Watson penned an op-ed for the Washington Post in which she blasted the Virginia General Assembly for failing to "take the simple and responsible step of arranging a thorough public hearing" that both she and Tyson said they'd be willing to appear before.
+Earlier in the week, Watson wrote an op-ed for the Washington Post in which she blasted the Virginia General Assembly for failing to "take the simple and responsible step of arranging a thorough public hearing" that both she and Tyson said they'd be willing to appear before.

-The hearing announcement comes after days of contentious back and forth between Republicans and Democrats on how to best handle the Fairfax allegations.
+The hearing announcement comes after days of contentious back-and-forth between Republicans and Democrats over how best to handle the Fairfax allegations.

-Republicans accused their Democratic counterparts of thwarting efforts to form a bipartisan subcommittee to investigate the allegations.
-For their part, Democrats have said they favored law enforcement investigate and it "should proceed unencumbered and outside the political arena."
+Republicans accused their Democratic counterparts of thwarting efforts to form a bipartisan subcommittee to investigate.
+For their part, Democrats have said they favored a law enforcement investigaton that "should proceed unencumbered and outside the political arena."

 Ms. Watson & Dr. Tyson are courageous in coming forward to tell their stories.
 We respect all survivors and believe they should be fully heard.
 The allegations they have made against Lt Gov Fairfax are criminal in nature and we are treating them with the seriousness they deserve— VA House Democrats (@VAHouseDems) February 19, 2019